What are the changes?

 For whom is this relevant?

-The ViDA initiative fits-in the broader VAT trend of more digital and real-time reporting obligations, enabling businesses to cut compliance costs by minimizing VAT registration requirements and concentrating VAT liabilities around digital intermediary platforms.
+The ViDA initiative fits-in the broader VAT trend of more digital and real-time reporting obligations, enabling businesses to cut compliance costs by minimising VAT registration requirements and concentrating VAT liabilities around digital intermediary platforms.
 Given the broad scope of the proposed changes, the ViDA initiative will impact all businesses, especially those involved in international trade and the broader platform economy.

 Next steps